 - Two years of experience in the US (preferred)

-- Proof of passing USMLE Step I and II
+- Proof of passing USMLE Step I, II, and III

 Frequently Asked Questions